deatrich/linux-home-server/virtualization-server.md

 It is however important to have direct login access to your server in case you make any mistakes and lose your network connection.

-Here are the commands which create an ethernet bridge:
+Here are the commands which create an ethernet bridge.
+This example assumes you have manually configured your current network connection first, [as described in the appendix](#static-ip).
+It does not make sense to me to depend on your home router's DHCP network configuration when creating a bridge.

 ```console
 // Show network connection names and become root
 $ nmcli con show --active
 NAME                UUID                                  TYPE      DEVICE
 ethernet-eth0       bc6badb3-3dde-4009-998d-2dee20831670  ethernet  eth0

 $ sudo /bin/bash

 // Let's copy the network manager configurations to another place